How to Advertise on Facebook

 Step 3: Name Your Campaign, Ad Set & Ad

 This is a simple step.
-However, to help clarify, let’s look at the difference between an “Ad Set Name” and “Ad Name”?
+However, to help clarify, let’s look at the difference between an “Ad Set Name” and an “Ad Name”?

 Click “Save to Draft” to continue.